-The Central Pollution Control Board, the apex air quality monitoring agency in India, based on the air quality trends, has stated that after the implementation of the CNG programme the particulate levels dropped by about 24 per cent from the 1996 levels.
+99. The Central Pollution Control Board, the apex air quality monitoring agency in India, based on the air quality trends, has stated that after the implementation of the CNG programmeme the particulate levels dropped by about 24 per cent from the 1996 levels.

-India is also working on the hydrogen and CNG blended fuels as an alternate automotive fuels.
-Presently, around 18% hydrogen- CNG blend can be used without doing any changes in present CNG kits.
-The first HCNG station has been established in Dwarka, at New-Delhi in India.
-Government agencies and scientists are working to increase the percentage blending of Hydrogen in CNG above 20%.
+100. India is also working on the hydrogen and CNG blended fuels as an alternate automotive fuels.
+Presently, around 18 per cent hydrogen- CNG blend can be used without doing any changes in present CNG kits.
+The first HCNG station has been established in Dwarka, at New Delhi in India.
+Government agencies and scientists are working to increase the percentage blending of Hydrogen in CNG above 20 per cent.

-In Japan, the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) considers measures to encourage the development and promotion of EFVs as an important issue for the government alongside the setting of emission regulations and fuel-efficiency targets.
-MLIT has been promoting the development of next-generation EFVs to replace current heavy-duty diesel vehicles since FY2002.
+101. In Japan, the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) considers measures to encourage the development and promotion of EFVs as an important issue for the government alongside the setting of emission regulations and fuel-efficiency targets.
+MLIT has been promoting the development of next generation EFVs to replace current heavy-duty diesel vehicles since Fiscal Year 2002.

-In response to this, the National Traffic Safety and Environment Laboratory (NTSEL) as a principal research agency spearheaded the launch of the project.
-Under this project, the development of new technologies for next-generation fuel-efficient low emission vehicles, including dimethyl ether (DME), natural gas, next-generation hybrids, bio fuel and super-clean diesel vehicles, have been promoted.
+102. In response to this, the National Traffic Safety and Environment Laboratory (NTSEL) as a principal research agency spearheaded the launch of the project.
+Under this project, the development of new technologies for next generation fuel-efficient low emission vehicles, including dimethyl ether (DME), natural gas, next generation hybrids, bio fuel and super-clean diesel vehicles, have been promoted.

-The German government supports R&D of alternative drive trains in various programs.
-This includes the national innovation program for hydrogen and fuel cell technology and the program of model regions for battery electric mobility from the Federal Ministry of Transport, Building and Urban Development.
+103. The German government supports Research and Development of alternative drive trains in various programmes.
+This includes the national innovation programme for hydrogen and fuel cell technology and the programme of model regions for battery electric mobility from the Federal Ministry of Transport, Building and Urban Development.
 In addition, the Federal government funds four show cases for electric mobility.
-In all of these programs industry, academia, and government work together to further explore relevant practical questions and serve as an example.
+In all of these programmes industry, academia, and government work together to further explore relevant practical questions and serve as an example.